 Learn about seasonal weather patterns and the best times to visit New England’s only national park.

 Nearly half a dozen islands, many accessible by ferry, lie just offshore Mount Desert Island & Acadia National Park.
 Take a break from the crowds and experience authentic coastal Maine.

 Acadia’s geology was shaped by colliding continents, erupting volcanoes, scouring glaciers and countless other splendid catastrophes.

 Two-thirds of the way up the craggy coast of Maine lies Mount Desert Island, home to granite mountains, picture-perfect harbors, and Acadia National Park.

 Mount Desert Island is the crown jewel of coastal New England—the only place on the East Coast where the mountains literally meet the sea.

 Those mountains, rounded and smoothed by Ice Age glaciers, form one of the most distinctive profiles in the world.
 From the sea they look like a string of giant ice cream scoops rising up out of the water.
-Cadillac Mountain, the island’s tallest peak, is 1,530 feet—the highest point on the eastern seaboard north of Rio de Janeiro.
+Cadillac Mountain, the island’s tallest peak, is 1,530 feet—the highest point on the U.S. east coast.

 At just 46,000 acres, Acadia is one of the smallest national parks in America.
 But it’s also one of the most popular, luring roughly 3 million visitors a year.
 Acadia’s most famous attraction is the Park Loop Road, which runs along the island’s rugged eastern shore before cutting through the forest, passing by two pristine lakes, then twisting and turning to the top of Cadillac Mountain.